Grieving is one of the most common human experiences, yet many people feel very alone in the face of a great loss.

 - are having difficulty concentrating, eating, sleeping, or maintaining relationships since the death of your loved one

 You may have many questions about the grieving process, especially if you have recently experienced your first significant loss.
 Please have a look at the Frequently Asked Questions, and let me know if I can answer any other questions you have.
 I am here to support you in your grieving process.

-I offer a free, 50-minute initial consultation at my office in NW Portland.
+I offer a free, 15-minute phone consultation.
 Please see the Services/Fees page for more information.